Quick Answer

 A Single Source of Truth helps businesses:

-• Make faster decisions
+• Make faster decisions with data everyone trusts

-• Reduce manual reporting
+• Reduce manual reporting and reconciliation work

 • Improve collaboration between teams

-• Increase confidence in reports
+• Increase confidence in every report

 In simple terms, it turns data into usable insight.